qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/datasets/transformations.md

 ## Transformation Testing
 You will have the chance to test transformations before loading the actual data.
 This will let you verify that all of your transformations are working as expected.

-You just have to select your Data Source, fill the input parameters and press “Test” to get the results.
+You just have to select your Data Source, fill in the input parameters and press **Test** to get the results.

 ![6_transformation](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/6_transformation.png#thumbnail)

+## Applying Transformations to the Data
+In order to apply the transformations to your data, you will need to apply the changes to your Dataset first.
+If you want to see those transformations in existing data, a reload is required.

+**If no reload is done, Transformations will be applied only to new records**, for instance, when a Data Sync is initiated.

+## General Purpose Transformations
-## Formula Transformation
+### Formula Transformation

 This transformation will let you calculate values by writing a custom formula to enhance your data.
 Formulas are written in Javascript, however, there’s a list of the available functions as well as an autocomplete feature to assist you.

 ![7_transformation](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/7_transformation.png#thumbnail)